-4.5 Adaptability & transferability
+3.3.5 Adaptability & transferability

 Good practices should be feasible elsewhere and should not be limited to a certain - originating - port.
 Measurability contribute to a critical criterion, which is the transferability and adaptability of a good practice.
 Selected good practices should be feasible in other ports.
-The collected good practices should also be elaborated into a tool which is adaptable elsewhere.
+Also, the collected good practices should be elaborated into a tool which is adaptable elsewhere.
 Evaluations, possible implementation documents are contributing factors.